BIM2TWIN-Team/DTC-progress-monitor/README.md

-# BIM2TWIN WP3 Progress Monitoring
+# WP3 Progress Monitoring with DTC Ontology

 This repo consist of scripts to create as-performed nodes like `action`, `operation` and `construction` in BIM2TWIN DTP and perform progress monitering at activity level.